department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2024-05-oh-scheduling/findings.md

 ## Methodology

-For this usability study, we will use the moderated usability testing method.
-This approach involves live, one-on-one sessions through Zoom where a facilitator guides participants through a series of tasks using a prototype of the scheduling flow.
-The facilitator will observe participants' interactions, collect their feedback, and probe for deeper insights into their experiences.
+For this usability study, we used the moderated usability testing method.
+This approach involved live, one-on-one sessions through Zoom where a facilitator guided participants through a series of tasks using a prototype of the scheduling flow.
+The facilitator observed participants' interactions, collected their feedback, and probed for deeper insights into their experiences.

 **Location:** Zoom